-The coronavirus pandemic, far from being a detriment to the industry as it has to its neighbours (cinemas, film studios), has produced a surge in subscribers and revenue.
+The coronavirus pandemic, far from being a detriment to the industry as it has to its neighbours (cinemas, film studios), produced a surge in subscribers and revenue.
 Netflix added 25 million new subscribers in the first half of 2020, far outpacing its projections.
 However, in 2022, the cracks started to show in Netflix’s armour, with its first decline in monthly subscribers.
+Similar stagnation has happened with Disney Plus.

 That said, as a whole the industry has a positive future outlook, with a continuing shift of people moving from traditional programming (TV, cinema) to streaming.
 Some movies, once held for more than six months after cinemas, are being released on streaming platforms in conjunction with cinema release or just a few weeks afterwards.